About the master's Molecular Life Sciences

 Molecular Life Sciences (Radboud University Nijmegen).
 Students following this study programme focus on medical related themes.
 Molecular Life Sciences at Wageningen University takes a broader approach and gives you the choice whether or not to study medical oriented themes.

 Biomedical Sciences (Radboud University Nijmegen, University of Groningen, Leiden University, Utrecht University, University of Amsterdam and Free University of Amsterdam).
 These study programmes are medical oriented.
 Their focus is on application from a biological and human perspective.
 Molecular Life Sciences takes a more fundamental approach, here you put together pieces of the puzzle.

 Biomolecular Sciences (Free University of Amsterdam) and Molecular Biology and Biotechnology (University of Groningen).
 These study programmes offer less subjects in natural sciences and more in biology.
 A top-down approach is applied with a focus on carrying out a lot of experimentation.
 Wageningen’s Molecular Life Sciences engages the bottom-up approach (from the base) towards application.

-Differences between the Master Molecular Life Sciences and similar study programmes at Wageningen University
+Differences between the master's Molecular Life Sciences and similar study programmes at Wageningen University